Boustrophedon: Example of Hieroglyphic Luwian

-The Luwian language had a version, Hieroglyphic Luwian, that read in boustrophedon style (most of the language was written down in cuneiform).
+The Luwian language had a version, Hieroglyphic Luwian, that is read in boustrophedon style (most of the language was written down in cuneiform).

 Hieroglyphic Luwian is read boustrophedonically, with the direction of any individual line pointing into the front of the animals or body parts constituting certain hieroglyphs.
-However, unlike Egyptian hieroglyphs with their numerous ideograms and logograms, which show an easy directionality, the lineal direction of the text in hieroglyphic Luwian is harder to see.
+While Egyptian hieroglyphs' numerous ideograms and logograms show directionality, the lineal direction of the text in hieroglyphic Luwian is harder to see.

 Other examples

 A modern example of boustrophedonics is the numbering scheme of sections within survey townships in the United States and Canada.
 In both countries, survey townships are divided into a 6-by-6 grid of 36 sections.
 In the U.S. Public Land Survey System, Section 1 of a township is in the northeast corner, and the numbering proceeds boustrophedonically until Section 36 is reached in the southeast corner.
 Canada's Dominion Land Survey also uses boustrophedonic numbering, but starts at the southeast corner.
 Following a similar scheme, street numbering in the United Kingdom sometimes proceeds serially in one direction then turns back in the other (the same numbering method is used in some mainland European cities).
 This is in contrast to the more common method of odd and even numbers on opposite sides of the street both increasing in the same direction.

 The Avoiuli script used on Pentecost Island in Vanuatu is written boustrophedonically by design.

-Additionally, the Indus script, although still undeciphered, can be written boustrophedonically.
+The Indus script, though still undeciphered, can be written boustrophedonically.

 Another example is the boustrophedon transform, known in mathematics.

+Sources also indicate that Linear A may have been written left-to-right, right-to-left, and in boustrophedon fashion.

 Permanent human teeth are numbered in a boustrophedonic sequence in the American Universal Numbering System.

-In art history Marilyn Aronberg Lavin adopted the term to describe a type of narrative direction a mural painting cycle may take: "The boustrophedon is found on the surface of single walls [linear] as well on one or more opposing walls [aerial] of a given sanctuary.
+Marilyn Aronberg Lavin adopted the term to describe a type of narrative direction a mural painting cycle may take: "The boustrophedon is found on the surface of single walls [linear] as well on one or more opposing walls [aerial] of a given sanctuary.
 The narrative reads on several tiers, first from left to right, then reversing from right to left, or vice versa."

+In digital file compression for spatial data, the GRIB2 compression algorithm packs values "boustrophedonically to make 'consecutive' values more redundant."

 In constructed languages

 The constructed language Ithkuil uses a boustrophedon script.

 The Atlantean language created by Marc Okrand for Disney's 2001 film Atlantis: The Lost Empire is written in boustrophedon to recreate the feeling of flowing water.

 The code language used in The Montmaray Journals, Kernetin, is written boustrophedonically.
 It is a combination of Cornish and Latin and is used for secret communication.

-In late writings, J.R.R.
-Tolkien states many elves were ambidextrous and as such, would write left-to-right or right-to-left as needed.
+J. R. R. Tolkien wrote that many elves were ambidextrous and would write left-to-right or right-to-left as needed.

+In the Green Star novels by Lin Carter, the script of the Laonese people is written in boustrophedon style.